 Heat Protectant Spray/Hair Oil Spray

 I always take a flat-iron and a small hair dryer in our suitcase so we need something to protect our hair from heat damage.
 A spray works well so you can just spritz it on, brush it through and style your hair.
+I love the L’Oreal Paris Advanced Hairstyle Sleek It Iron Straight Heat Spray

 That’s pretty much it.
-These are the road trip toiletries items that we keep packed at all times.
+These are the travel toiletries items that we keep packed at all times.
 I replace them, as needed, and keep them stocked and packed at all times.
 We also keep a set of basic clothes in our suitcases.
 This includes a t-shirt, jeans, sweatpants, socks, underwear and an extra set of pajamas.
 We change these out a few times per year.
 If we ever have to run out the door, we’re ready!

 I have a small nail clipper set that has a large and small set of nail clippers, an emery board and a nail file.
 It fits perfectly in our toiletry bag!